sbarex/SourceCodeSyntaxHighlight/README.md

 > If the problem affects all file formats it must related to points 1. and 2., so try one or more of these action:
 > - Try the `RTF` render engine, especially for macOS versions earlier than 12 Monterey.
 > - Drag the application on the trash and back to the Applications folder and then relaunch.
-> - Check in the System Preferences / Extensions / Quick Look if the _Syntax Highlight_ extension is present and checked.
+> - Check in the `System Preferences > Extensions > Quick Look` if the _Syntax Highlight_ extension is present and checked.
-> - In the System Preferences / Extensions / Quick Look, drag the _Syntax Highlight_ extension on the top.
+> - In the `System Preferences > Extensions > Quick Look`, drag the _Syntax Highlight_ extension on the top.
-> - In the System Preferences / Extensions / Quick Look disable other extensions one at a time until you find the one that conflicts.
+> - In the `System Preferences > Extensions > Quick Look` disable other extensions one at a time until you find the one that conflicts.
 >
 > If the problem affects only a specific format it is possible that this was registered by some application with a non-standard UTI.
 Check the UTI with the _Inquiry window_ and send me the value.
 The support for each format must be defined at compile time.